Skip to main content

 }

-Step 6: Register the order placement click event
+Step 6: Register the Place Order Click Event

-The bindtap attribute cannot be used here because it would cause event bubbling and navigate to the product details page upon clicking.
-Whereas catchtap prevents redirection and directly triggers the function to add items to the shopping cart, then passes the clicked product data from the homepage to the cart page.
+bindtap attribute cannot be used here because using bindtap will bubble up and go to the product details page when clicked; catchtap, however, will not redirect, but directly trigger the function to add the product to the shopping cart, then pass the product data from the order clicked on the homepage to the shopping cart page.

-To implement the add-to-cart functionality, it's necessary to check whether the product to be ordered already exists in the shopping cart.
-Retrieve data from the cart database using the ID passed from the homepage order placement:
+The implementation of the add to cart feature also needs to determine whether the product to be ordered already exists in the shopping cart.
+Using the ID passed from the order on the homepage, obtain data in the shopping cart database:

-• A successful retrieval indicates that the product is already in the shopping cart.
-Then call update() to increment num by one, and call the encapsulated wx.showToast() to show a message that the product has already been added.
+• If the data is obtained successfully, it indicates that the product is already in the shopping cart.
+Call update() to increment the num by one, and invoke the encapsulated wx.showToast() to prompt that the product has already been added.

 • _id: Product ID